KristenZhao/constantinelignos.github.io/pybootcamp/iteration2.md

             f1 = result
 ```

-As an exercise, you'll rewrite the expression for `gen_words` as a generator function
+As an exercise, you can rewrite the expression for `gen_words` as a generator function

 ## Dictionary comprehensions